 Test your new 404 page by trying to visit a non-existent page on your site.

 That’s it!
 You’ve successfully learned to create a 404 page with Astra.

 And to further help you, watch the 3 minute YouTube video.

-I hope this post has helped you create your 404 page.
+I hope this post has helped you create a 404 page with Astra.